We don’t do things to people or for people. We do things with people and then watch them do it themselves.

-Students run the on-campus Bard Bed and Breakfast.
+Currently in a “soft” re-opening for special events, students run an on-campus Bed and Breakfast.
 Students conduct cleaning routines, take reservations, greet guests, prepare breakfast, and manage budget, costs, and income.

 Students engage in a range of activities on our three-acre biodynamic farm.
 Students manage the care of soil, compost, seeds, annual/perennial crops, pastures and orchards.
 Students engage in our seed-to-plate curriculum which allows them to see where their food comes from and to collaborate with Culinary Arts students to transform fresh produce into a nutritious meal.

 Students work with copper to create bowls, bracelets, ladles and hooks.
 Students are shown how the uniform, unbroken hammering of a simple area teaches them to be exact and accurate.
 Bending copper with hand tools develops a feeling for form and symmetry.

 Students attend individual and large group lessons in Transformational Movement.
 Students guide themselves through a progression of neurologically beneficial movements, cooperative movement conversations, and body awareness activities.
 Students practice grounding and flow.
 Students develop spatial orientation and integration.

 Self expression, rhythm, coordination, and confidence all flow from practicing and performing music.
 Students can take music classes focusing on vocals, an instrument, or band jam sessions taught by professional, life-long musicians.